Many-Body Localization in the Age of Classical Computing: Numerical methods for MBL

 Exact diagonalization approaches allow us to study eigenvectors of $\hat H$, which encode, via \eqref{eq:A2}, the limit of infinite times, $t \to \infty$.
 Moreover, the complete information about the eigenvalues and eigenvectors enables calculation of the time evolved state $\ket{ \psi(t)}$, and consequently, the time evolution of any observable $\hat{A}$ with \eqref{eq:A1}.
 The memory complexity of the full ED is $O(\mathcal N^2)$, while the space needed to store the time evolved state $\ket{ \psi(t)}$ scales linearly with $\mathcal N$.
-This observation, together with the sparsity of the Hamiltonian matrix $H$, motivates the search for more effective time evolution algorithms.
+This observation, together with the sparsity of the Hamiltonian matrix $\hat{H}$, motivates the search for more effective time evolution algorithms.

-The efficient algorithm of time propagation of Schr\"{o}dinger equation was proposed in \cite{Tal‐Ezer84}.
-The algorithm is based on expansion of the time evolution operator $U(\Delta t) = e^{-i H \Delta t}$ over a time step $\Delta t$ into Chebyshev polynomials $T_k(x)$ of the Hamiltonian matrix
+The efficient algorithm for time propagation of the Schr\"{o}dinger equation was proposed in \cite{Tal‐Ezer84}.
+The algorithm is based on an expansion of the time evolution operator $\hat{U}(\Delta t) = e^{-i H \Delta t}$ over a time step $\Delta t$ into Chebyshev polynomials $T_k(x)$ of the Hamiltonian matrix

-where $a=(E_{\rm max} - E_{\rm min})/2$, $b=(E_{\rm max} + E_{\rm min})/2$ and $E_{\rm min}$ ($E_{\rm max}$) is the energy of the ground state (the highest excited eigenstate) of $H$.
+where $a=(E_{\rm max} - E_{\rm min})/2$, $b=(E_{\rm max} + E_{\rm min})/2$ and $E_{\rm min}$ ($E_{\rm max}$) is the energy of the ground state (the highest excited eigenstate) of $\hat{H}$.
 The Hamiltonian is rescaled as $\mathcal{H} = \frac{1}{a}(H-b)$, and $J_k(t)$ is the Bessel function of the order $k$.
 The order of expansion, $N \ll \mathcal N$, needed to assure convergence of \eqref{eqcheby} up to any desired precision, can be determined numerically for a given time step $\Delta t$, see, for instance, \cite{Sierant22challenges}.
-An application of $U(\Delta t)$ allows to update the state of the system $\ket{\psi{(t_0+\Delta t)}} =U(\Delta t) \ket{\psi{(t_0)}}$, and, upon repetition, results in the time-evolved state $\ket{\psi(t)}$ with $t>t_0$.
-Since, for a fixed order $N$, $U( \Delta t)$ is simply a polynomial of the matrix $H$, the calculation of $U(\Delta t) \ket{\psi{(t_0)}}$ reduces to multiple multiplications of vectors by matrix $H$ and linear algebra operators.
-Hence, the efficiency of the method relies crucially on the sparsity of the matrix $H$.
+An application of $\hat{U}(\Delta t)$ allows to update the state of the system $\ket{\psi{(t_0+\Delta t)}} =\hat{U}(\Delta t) \ket{\psi{(t_0)}}$ and, upon repetition, results in the time-evolved state $\ket{\psi(t)}$ with $t>t_0$.
+Since, for a fixed order $N$, $\hat{U}( \Delta t)$ is simply a polynomial of the matrix $\hat{H}$, the calculation of $\hat{U}(\Delta t) \ket{\psi{(t_0)}}$ reduces to multiple multiplications of vectors by matrix $\hat{H}$ and linear algebra operators.
+Hence, the efficiency of the method relies crucially on the sparsity of the matrix $\hat{H}$.
 This Chebyshev time evolution algorithm allows to calculate the time-evolved state $\ket{\psi(t)}$ couple of times faster than Suzuki-Trotter-based schemes~\cite{Dobrovitski03}, see also \cite{Fehske08}.